jtiosue/LXEB/README.md

 *TO DO*: describe this section better.

-In the `sanityChecks.nb` file, we load the computed values of g from `Recursion/JuliaRecursion/computedG.csv` and perform of the sanity checks described in the paper on it.
+In the `sanityChecks.nb` file, we load the computed values of g from `Recursion/JuliaRecursion/computedG.csv` and perform some of the sanity checks described in the paper on it.

 In the `plot-fits.nb` file, we load the computed values of g from `Recursion/JuliaRecursion/computedG.csv` and make some plots.